RickFrom1987/blog.rickfrom1987.com/source/_posts/my-biggest-career-mistake.md

 #### So why was it my biggest mistake?

-1. **Working for someone else and not focusing on building my brand and raising value in myself (this is where real worth lies).**
+1. **Working for someone else and not focusing on building my brand and raising value in myself (this is where I felt the most self value and worth).**
 For the sake of being transparent my total salary + stocks etc. was roughly 135K per year.
 To a 24 year old, first generation asian american from an immigrant family, this type of money was earth shattering.
 There was no way in hell I could turn that down.
 This is exactly how those in power and the wealthy want you to think.
 Work hard for us and you will get paid a high salary to buy things.
 It's complete insanity.
 Think about it... even if your salary was magically 250K a year well within the top 5% you probably would still try to work at minimum 5 years.
 That's 5 years doing something you aren't 100% vested in.
 Also please don't lie to yourself, like I did.
 Most jobs that pay high salaries aren't things that people grow up wanting to do.
 I wish someone grabbed me by the neck and gave me a wake up call.

 2. **Opportunity cost.**